YouTube, Apple and Facebook Ban Infowars, Which Decries 'Mega Purge'

 "So there's no way the censors can get between us," he said.

-On Monday, Jones stated that "America has been sold out" and the Infowars Twitter feed declared that the moves against his company were "communist style censorship."
+On Monday, Jones stated that "America has been sold out," and the Infowars Twitter feed declared that the moves against his company were "communist style censorship."

 Jones also urged people to go to his online store and buy a T-shirt, with slogans that back his site and President Trump's re-election campaign.